 The combination of toppings on this vegan pizza —caramelized onions, plus red bell peppers, artichokes, and basil — is nothing short of spectacular.
 Serve with a big salad (add chickpeas or other beans for extra protein).
 Though it’s filling, this pizza goes down easy, so double the recipe if you’re feeding a hungry group.
 Though completely optional, tucking thin slices of fresh tomato between the pizza sauce and the cheese gives it a delicious summery flavor. more→

 Olives add great flavor to a traditional pizza, and a generous dose of baby spinach or arugula makes it healthier.
 Do try finding the pepperjack or other spicy vegan cheese, which gives this a bit of a kick.

 This pizza variation could not be easier.
 I have found the key to vegan pizza is loads of fresh toppings and contrasting flavors.
 In this one, sweet pineapple mingles with a myriad of fresh veggies — the more the better.
-Recipe and photo contributed by Vicki Brett-Gach from her blog Ann Arbor Vegan Kitchen.
+Recipe and photo contributed by Vicki Brett-Gach of Ann Arbor Vegan Kitchen.
+Photos by Evan Atlas.